Ycallaer/azure_kafka_aks/README.md

 Before you can start the terraform make sure that the az cli is available.
 If you are using a virtualenv make sure to source it before starting.
 If 2 factored authentication is activated make sure to run `az login` before proceeding.

+Next source the `variables.dev.secret.sh` file so that the environment variables are present for the deployment

 The deployment is completely done using terraform.
 First make sure that your working directory is the terraform directory of the project.
 Next issue the command `terraform init`.